 On each fifth Sunday, the church leaves the building.
 We have an abbreviated worship service, grab a quick lunch and head out to serve a local organization that helps people in need.
 Church Out of Bounds days have served United Inner City Services and Benilde Hall.
 These are exciting events when the members of our congregation from children all the way up to seniors work together to serve others.

 At various times during the year, the children of our church take up a “Noisy Collection” for organizations that help people in need.
 Church members are asked to save their spare change for Noisy Collection Sundays (although the kids gladly accept quiet contributions of bills and checks too).
-Funds raised have gone to organizations like the Heifer Project and the Like Me Lighthouse.
+Funds raised have gone to organizations like the Heifer Project and the Center For Inclusion.

-CCCUCC members partner with various organizations to advocate for issues of justice, such as quality education for all, sensible gun laws, LGBTQ rights, overcoming racial discrimination and fair hiring practices.
-You may find CCCUCC members at rallies outside City Hall or lobbying state legislators in Topeka or Jefferson City.
+KCUCC members partner with various organizations to advocate for issues of justice, such as quality education for all, sensible gun laws, LGBTQ rights, overcoming racial discrimination and fair hiring practices.
+You may find KCUCC members at rallies outside City Hall or lobbying state legislators in Topeka or Jefferson City.

 Since the HIV/AIDS crisis, our church has annually put on a gourmet dinner fundraiser for the Good Samaritan Project.
 For years, the gourmet dinner was GSP’s major fundraiser.
 Now that GSP has many different fundraising events, beginning in 2014 the gourmet dinner will raise funds for Literacy Kansas City.